OutSystems/docs-validation/templates/overview.md

 * A high-level end-to-end workflow.
 Optionally, you can provide a link to the process.
 }

-## Prerequisites

-{This section is optional.}

-{In this section, list the prerequisites for using this new capability.}

-{Identify the different requirements for using the capability, such as licensing details, specific environment configuration, prerequisite software, and browser requirements.}

 ## Restrictions and known limitations

 {This section is optional.}